Japanese Proxy Services Compared: How Does DEJAPAN Stack Up?

 The shipping options are pretty close to DEJAPAN’s, with the addition of Air Mail Small Packet.

-If you’re willing to pay more for your proxy service, White Rabbit Express may be for you.
+If you’re willing to pay more for your proxy service, Japan Rabbit may be for you.

 Last but not least, it’s everyone’s favorite proxy service!
 (At least we certainly hope so.)
 We pride ourselves on having friendly and helpful customer service and no service fees!